phaustin/think_jupyter/README.md

 ## by Allen Downey

+(this is under construction -- cross-references and figures will be added)

 This is a jupyter-book port of the original latex book: [thinkpython2-github](https://github.com/AllenDowney/ThinkPython2)

 The original rendered latex:  [thinkpython2-html](http://greenteapress.com/thinkpython2/html/index.html)